timmy-quinn/Traffic_notifications/README.md

 Description
 This Python script uses the Google Maps API to get directions and monitor traffic conditions for a specified route.
 It compares the current route's waypoints with a standard route's waypoints to determine if there are any deviations due to traffic.
 If there are deviations or if the trip duration exceeds a certain threshold, it displays a desktop notification using win10toast.

+This script can be configured to run periodically.
+I use this daily to let me know if there is traffic on my commute home, or if there is a shorter alternative to my usual drive home.
+The automatic alerts are nice because I don't have to enter the trip into a navigation app.

 ## Prerequisites
 - Python 3.x
 - Google Maps API key